rk-ramakrishna/git_learnings/README.md

 **Note:**
   * Note the syntax ^{} at the end of the command.
 For annotation tag this syntax is required.
-  * ^{} syntax enables to refer underlying commit[snapshot where old tag was created] instead of refering the old tag commit
+  * ^{} syntax enables to refer underlying commit[snapshot where old tag was created] instead of referring the old tag commit
   * Refer this thread to get more details https://stackoverflow.com/questions/49283734/why-isnt-my-tag-listed-when-i-checkout-with-git-gui/49286861#49286861